belangeo/cecilia5/trunk/doc-en/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Cecilia5's documentation!
+Cecilia5 5.0.9 documentation
 ====================================

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 2

    src/intro/description
    src/intro/requirements